MassimoValle/ing-sw-2020-valle-sangeniti-refaie/README.md

 ## JAR Execution

-First of all, you have to start the server using the command below and then you colud start one of the client's interfaces.
+First of all, you have to start the server using the command below and then you could start one of the client's interfaces.

 ### Client